monitoringartist/dockbix-agent-xxl/README.md

 # Known issues

-- a systems with recent kernel (4.8.4 and above) might have a problem to start Dockbix agent properly (issue in the docker logs: `terminated with signal 11`)
+- a systems with recent kernel (4.8.4 and above) might have a problem to start Dockbix agent properly (issue in the docker logs: `terminated with signal 11`) - env variable `ROOT_NO_SECCOMP=1` may be a workaround for this problem

 # Author